microsoft/AirSim/docs/settings.md

 ## Image Capture Settings
 The `CaptureSettings` determines how different image types such as scene, depth, disparity, surface normals and segmentation views are rendered.
 The Width, Height and FOV settings should be self explanatory.
 The AutoExposureSpeed decides how fast eye adaptation works.
 We set to generally high value such as 100 to avoid artifacts in image capture.
 Simplarly we set MotionBlurAmount to 0 by default to avoid artifacts in groung truth images.
 For explanation of other settings, please see [this article](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/AutomaticExposure/).

 The `ImageType` element determines which image type the settings applies to.
-By default it is -1 which is invalid value and you will get an error if you have haven't changed it to a valid value.
 The valid values are:

 ```
 Scene = 0,